stineje/CharLib/docs/manual/source/chapters/05_contributing.rst

 Running tests
 ----------------------------------------------------------------------------------------------------

-To run tests execute
+To test your CharLib installation you can execute

 .. code-block:: SHELL

-    make osu350
+    test/pdks/osu350/fetch_spice.sh
+    charlib run test/pdks/osu350

-to test CharLib with a simple OSU350 characterization task.
+to run a simple OSU350 characterization task.
 This will download the OSU350 cells and run characterization on several of them.

 .. note::
     Tests are only available when CharLib is installed from a cloned git repository.
 If you